Why Do We Need To Test And Tag Appliances?

-The question is often asked about why it is necessary to test and tag appliances and if it’s not mandated under law.
+The question is often asked about why it is necessary to test and tag appliances.

 The main driver for why appliances used in the workplace are test and tagged is because of what is contained in OH&S safety legislation.
-This imposes a duty of care upon business owners and workers to provide and maintain a safe work place.
+This imposes a duty of care upon business owners and workers to provide and maintain a safe workplace at all times.

 As part of providing a safe workplace all electrical appliances must be checked on a regular basis to ensure they are electrically safe to use and the risk of electric shock is identified, controlled and/or removed.